IgRAzm/Stormgate-JSON-Schema-Test/README.md

 <img width="1829" height="1011" alt="json schemas guide" src="https://github.com/user-attachments/assets/bdb8008a-3a21-4413-ac3c-c758cb05143f" />

 Now we need to find the setting that sets the Schema in the Workspace.
-After going to Preferences -> Settings , search "json.schemas" and you'll get the entry.
+After going to Preferences -> Settings , search "json.schemas".

 <img width="711" height="428" alt="json schemas guide 2" src="https://github.com/user-attachments/assets/69043dca-cab1-44aa-a925-d83fde692b0a" />

-You'll get the settings.json file, located in the .vscode folder.
-Edit the file like this (because it's in the core of the workspace, Schema doesn't need a larger path.
+You'll get the settings.json file, made in the .vscode folder.
+Edit the file like this to set up the Schema (because it's in the core of the workspace, it doesn't need a larger path.
 Also using web urls or local file urls without a workspace simply didn't work for me.)

 And... we're done!
-The only thing you need to remember is to open a scheme in a tab beforehand (I don't know why that's required, but it seems to be).
+The only thing you need to remember is to open a scheme in a tab before coding in JSON triggers (I don't know why that's required, but it seems to be).

 https://github.com/user-attachments/assets/53471f86-de55-49a4-8f7b-6c2ff4fbce08